tom-seddon/b2/doc/Debug-version.md

 `6845 DISPEN` shows purple shading for periods corresponding to CRTC display enable.

+`RAM errors` allows you to emulate RAM errors that manifest themselves as stuck bits.
+Click each button to set that bit's behaviour: `-` (the default) for no error, `0` for stuck at 0, or `1` for stuck at 1.
+The error affects main RAM, and (if present) shadow RAM and ANDY/HAZEL.

 There'll also be some other undocumented stuff.

 # HTTP API